 - DO NOT drink alcohol at any time when you are using sleeping pills.
 Alcohol can make the side effects of all sleeping pills worse.

 WARNING: The FDA has asked manufacturers of certain sleep medicines to put stronger warning labels on their products so that consumers are more aware of the potential risks.
 Possible risks while taking such medicines include severe allergic reactions and dangerous sleep-related behaviors, including sleep-driving.
 Ask your provider about these risks.

 For most people, sleep improves with treatment.
 However, others may continue to have sleep disruptions.

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if a lack of sleep or too much sleep is interfering with daily living.
+Call for an appointment with your provider if a lack of sleep or too much sleep is interfering with daily living.

 Getting regular exercise and avoiding as many causes of sleep disruption as possible and adequate exposure to natural light may help control sleep problems.

-Ancoli-Israel S, Shochat T. Insomnia in older adults.
-In: Kryger MH, Roth T, Dement WC, eds.
+Shochat T, Ancoli-Israel S. Insomnia in older adults.
+In: Kryger M, Roth T, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
-5th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 135.
+6th ed.
+Philadelphia, PA: Elsevier; 2017:chap 153.